-Endoscopic or laparoscopic ultrasound: These techniques let the doctor to place the ultrasound transducer inside the body and closer to the gallbladder to produce more detailed images than a standard ultrasound.
+Endoscopic or laparoscopic ultrasound: These techniques let the doctor put the ultrasound transducer inside the body, closer to the gallbladder to produce more detailed images than a standard ultrasound.
 The transducer is on the end of a thin, lighted tube that has an attached viewing device (an endoscope or laparoscope).
-The tube is either passed through the mouth and down through the stomach and near the gallbladder area (endoscopic ultrasound) or through a surgical incision (cut) in the abdomen (belly) (laparoscopic ultrasound).
+The tube is either passed through the mouth, down through the stomach, and near the gallbladder area (endoscopic ultrasound) or through a surgical cut in the abdomen (belly) (laparoscopic ultrasound).

 Computed tomography (CT) scan

 The CT scan is an x-ray test that produces detailed cross-sectional images of your body.
 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around you while you lie on a table.
 A computer then combines these into images of slices of the part of your body that is being studied.